-Taking into account the challenges of climate change in the work of the JPI based on active reflection of operations (e.g. "green meetings") and formulating the endeavour of constant improvement of the operations climate performance.
+To take into account the challenges of climate change in the work of the JPI, based on active reflection of operations (e.g. "green meetings") and to formulate the endeavour of constant improvement of the operations climate performance.

-In consideration of the grand societal challenge of climate change that is central to research efforts and initiated by the JPI, the members of the JPI governance seek to contribute to mitigating the carbon footprint of its work.
-In doing so, the JPI governance is committed to increasing the credibility of climate impact research and functioning as a role model for other groups of society in terms of responsible science.
+In consideration of the grand societal challenge of climate change being central to research efforts that are initiated by the JPI, the members of the JPI seek to contribute to mitigating the carbon footprint of its work and activities.
+In doing so, the JPI governance is committed to increasing the credibility of climate impact research and functioning as a role model for other groups of society in terms of responsible, climate-friendly science and research.

-- In general, the organisation of virtual and non-virtual meetings within the JPI governance shell is organised in acknowledgement of the UNEP Green Meeting Guide1. - Acknowledging the importance of personal meetings to promote team building and direct exchange among members, the JPI governance, however, seeks to explore virtual, carbon-friendly modes of inter-personal exchange.
-Novel forms of communication, such as video conferences and web-based, joint development of working documents are expected to increase in their utility and application in the course of establishing the working infrastructure and working groups of the JPI. - For the case of non-virtual meetings, the JPI members are encouraged to use (night-) trains as mode for long distance travel within Europe to attend the meetings.
-The venue and timing of the GB meetings will be set in accordance with this recommendation (accessibility/centrality of venue within Europe, arrival and departure times of important train connections). - In case the venue and scheduling of a non-virtual meeting does not allow for the use of trains to attend the meeting, the respective participants are encouraged to make use of carbon offsetting schemes for their air travels.
+- In general, the organisation of virtual and non-virtual meetings within the JPI governance shall be organised in acknowledgement of the UNEP Green Meeting Guide1. - Acknowledging the importance of personal meetings to promote team building and direct exchange among members, the JPI governance, however, seeks to explore virtual, carbon-friendly modes of inter-personal exchange.
+Novel forms of communication, such as video conferences and web-based, joint development of working documents are expected to increase in their utility and application in the course of establishing the working infrastructure and working groups of the JPI. - For the case of non-virtual meetings, the JPI members are encouraged to use (night-) trains as a mode for long distance travel within Europe to attend the meetings.
+The venue and timing of the GB meetings will be set in accordance with this recommendation (accessibility/centrality of venue within Europe, arrival and departure times of important train connections).

+In case the venue and scheduling of a non-virtual meeting does not allow for the use of trains to attend the meeting, the respective participants are encouraged to make use of carbon offsetting schemes for their air travels.